-- · Children are ready for and attend school, and make expected progress - Young people have the skills, qualifications and opportunities to succeed in the employment market - The number of families who need intervention from specialist or higher threshold services is minimised
+- Children are ready for and attend school, and make expected progress. - Young people have the skills, qualifications and opportunities to succeed in the employment market. - The number of families who need intervention from specialist or higher threshold services is minimised.

-The Enhanced & Preventative Service needs to achieve savings of just under £6m from a £19m budget over the period 2014 - 2016 (£2.177m of which has already been achieved).
+The County Council business plan requires the Enhanced and Preventative Directorate to achieve savings of just under £6m from a £19m budget over the period 2013/14 to 2016/17 (£2.177m of which has already been achieved).
 This will require a redesign of our early help services.
 This is being done alongside work with partners to develop a strategy for Early Help across Cambridgeshire.
-The early help offer is a crucial part of our multi-agency safeguarding arrangements, and will form the basis of the Local Offer as part of the SEND reforms.
+The early help offer is a crucial part of our multi-agency safeguarding arrangements, and will form the basis of the Local Offer as part of the Special Educational Needs and Disability (SEND) reforms.